goto/stencil/docs/docs/guides/5_schema_change.md

 In case of any failure while publishing to Kafka or other issues, the `notification_events` table can be utilized to manage these failures.
 If the `success` field is `false` for a specific `namespace_id`, `schema_id`, and `version_id`, it indicates that the notification was not sent.
-In such scenarios, the `reconciliation API` can be used to resend the notifications.
+In such scenarios, the [Reconciliation API](../reference/api.md#reconciliation-api) can be used to resend the notifications.

 ## Depth